-The CAPEX of the project has been estimated to be USD 2.6 billion (in nominal value), or USD 2,433 per kW in constant prices of 2021.
+The CAPEX of the project is estimated to be USD 2.6 billion (in nominal value), or USD 2,433 per kW in constant prices of 2021.
 These capital costs per kW of capacity are close to the upper level of the range of USD 617 to 2,465/kW for PHS provided by IRENA (2020).

-The PHS is configured to provide flexibility to IESO system operators with the planned capabilities of three 333 MW units providing 1,000 MW of pumping and generation for 8 hours (or 8,000 MWh of energy storage).
-It would have the ability to start and stop multiple times per hour without restriction and to switch from pumping to generation with an estimated 72% efficiency (Navigant, 2020).
+The PHS is configured to provide flexibility to IESO system operators with the planned capabilities of three 333 MW units providing 1,000 MW of pumping and generation for 8 hours (or 8,000 MWh of energy storage), and the ability to start and stop multiple times per hour without restriction and to switch from pumping to generation with an estimated 72% efficiency (Navigant, 2020).
 The planned in-full-service date of the project is expected to be in 2028 (Navigant, 2020).

-3. METHODOLOGY
+3 METHODOLOGY

 A typical standard PHS facility includes two water-filled reservoirs linked by a tunnel (penstock), a powerhouse with a pump/turbine, a motor/generator, and a transmission connection (Figure 1).
 PHS functions by pumping water from a lower reservoir using surplus electricity (usually generated during periods of low electricity demand, typically at night) to an upper reservoir.
-The water from the upper reservoir is released (during a high demand period) to generate electricity by driving a turbine.
-The pump used to move water to the upper reservoirs becomes a turbine when the water is released downward.
-The motor used to pump water to the upper reservoir becomes an electricity generator when the water is released from the upper reservoir down the penstocks.
+The water from the upper reservoir is released (during a high demand